HBPNeurorobotics/BlenderRobotDesigner/README.rst

 1. Download blender from the dedicated website: https://www.blender.org/download/
 2. Download the “installer.blend” from our github: https://github.com/HBPNeurorobotics/BlenderRobotDesigner/blob/master/installer.blend
-3. Launch blender and open the installer.blend file, click “run script” and wait until “RD Installation Done!” appears in your terminal
+3. Launch blender and open the installer.blend file, click “run script” and wait until “RD Installation Done!” appears in your terminal (Windows Users run Blender as administrator, as several python packages will be installed)
 4. Relaunch blender, you will find the HBP add-on on the top left of blender GUI (Note: if the HBP tab does not appear in the tool shelf, navigate to File->User Preferences->Add-Ons tab, search for and select the NRP Robot Designer add-on, and click “Save User Settings”)

 (Note: Launch blender from terminal to make sure that you choose the right version of blender if you have multiple blenders on your computer)